Published: April 27, 2021 | Last Updated: June 25, 2024

 CBS Sunday Morning interview with Alicia Rodis on How intimacy coordinators oversee romantic movie, TV scenes

-She is the co-founder of Intimacy Directors International (IDI) and executive member of Intimacy Directors and Coordinators (IDC), specializing in training performers and industry professionals.
+She is the co-founder of Intimacy Directors International (IDI) and an executive member of Intimacy Directors and Coordinators (IDC), which specializes in training performers and industry professionals.

 Ita O’Brien